jooranlee/3320/README.md

 # 3320
-BIEN3320
+BIEN3320 assignment2

-code.R: question 1 (for finding correlated genes with ACE2 and TMPRSS2)
-cor_gene_list.txt contains the gene lists found in the question 1
+code.R is the code used to find the correlated genes with ACE2 and TMPRSS2 in the question 1. cor_gene_list.txt contains the gene lists by using code.R.

 gProfiler_Go term.csv contains GO terms found on the website: https://biit.cs.ut.ee/gprofiler/gost (using cor_gene_list.txt)